rsxdalv/tts-generation-webui/README.md

 ## Upgrading
 *In case of issues, feel free to contact the developers*.

+### Upgrading from v6 to new installer

+#### Recommended: Fresh install
+* Download the [new version](https://github.com/rsxdalv/tts-generation-webui/archive/refs/heads/main.zip) and run the start_tts_webui.bat (Windows) or start_tts_webui.sh (MacOS, Linux)
+* Once it is finished, close the server.
+* Recommended: Copy the old generations to the new directory, such as favorites/ outputs/ outputs-rvc/ models/ collections/ config.json
+* With caution: you can copy the whole new tts-generation-webui directory over the old one, but there might be some old files that are lost.

+#### In-place upgrade, can delete some files, tweaks
+* Update the existing installation using the update_*platform* script
+* After the update run the new start_tts_webui.bat (Windows) or start_tts_webui.sh (MacOS, Linux) inside of the tts-generation-webui directory
+* Once the server starts, check if it works.
+* With caution: if the new server works, within the one-click-installers directory, delete the old installer_files.

 ### Upgrading from v5 to v6 installer
 * Download and run the new installer
 * Replace the "tts-generation-webui" directory in the newly installed directory